Umar-2026/ContentManangementSystem/README.md

     Filters --> Modify[Modify content or data]
 ```

+The hook system serves as an extension layer between the WordPress core and external components such as plugins and themes.
+It enables developers to add or customize functionality while preserving the integrity of the core codebase.

+WordPress provides two types of hooks:

+* Actions allow plugins and themes to execute custom code when specific events occur within the system.
+* Filters allow plugins and themes to modify content, data, or output before it is displayed or stored.

+Plugins and themes interact with the hook system rather than directly changing the WordPress core.
+This approach promotes loose coupling, simplifies maintenance, supports safe system updates, and improves scalability and reusability.

 Simple explanation:

-Plugins and themes do not need to change WordPress Core.
-They connect to WordPress through hooks.
-This makes WordPress flexible and maintainable.
+Plugins and themes do not need to modify the WordPress core.
+Instead, they connect to predefined hooks to add new functionality or modify existing behaviour.
+This design makes WordPress flexible, maintainable, and easy to extend.

----

 ## 6.5 Deployment View